 |Sonos Arc||Amazon Alexa, Google Assistant, Siri|

-The Arc and the Beam both offer support for Amazon Alexa and Google Assistant voice control.
+The Arc, Beam (Gen 2) and Beam all offer support for Amazon Alexa and Google Assistant voice control.

 You can use these to play music, set alarms, and answer questions – all without lifting a finger.